Infineon/mtb-example-wifi-secure-tcp-client/README.md

 This example uses the Arm&reg; Cortex&reg;-M4 (CM4) CPU of PSoC&trade; 6 MCU to execute an RTOS task (TCP client task).
 At device reset, the default Cortex&reg;-M0+ (CM0+) application enables the CM4 CPU and configures the CM0+ CPU to go to sleep.

-In this example, the TCP client establishes a secure connection with a TCP server through SSL handshake.
+In this example, the TCP client establishes a secure connection with the TCP server through SSL handshake.
 During the SSL handshake, the client presents its SSL certificate (self-signed) for verification and also verifies the server's identity to which it is connecting.
-Once the SSL handshake completes successfully, the TCP client controls the user LED ON or OFF based on the command received from the TCP server.
+Once the SSL handshake completes successfully, the TCP client controls the user LED to turn ON or OFF based on the command received from the TCP server.

 <br />